MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/screens/use-screens.md

 [!INCLUDE[cards_preview_notice](../../includes/preview-include.md)]

-Cards can have multiple screens that see with a **Show Screen** button or navigate between formulas.
-Screens can be used to show a different user interface for specific scenarios.
+Cards can have multiple screens.
+Each screen can show a different user interface for specific scenarios.
 For example, a polling card might have a screen to collect user responses and a screen to show the current aggregated poll results.
+Use buttons to let users switch between screens or use Power Fx formulas for more complex scenarios.

 ## Tree view